Duck Migration Report: Where and How To Hunt Waterfowl

 Infographic showing North America'ss four migratory flyways.

-With the prospect of a great season ahead, we turned to some of our expert waterfowlers and onX Ambassadors to compile preparation tips, recommended ways to use the Hunt App, and a few of their favorite spots and times of the year to set up blinds and start calling in birds.
+To help guide you through the 2025-26 season, we turned to expert waterfowlers and onX Ambassadors to compile preparation tips, recommended ways to use the Hunt App, and a few of their favorite spots and times of the year to set up blinds and start calling in birds.

-According to the 2024 Waterfowl Breeding Population and Habitat Survey, breeding duck population figures rose about 5% from last year in the traditional survey region of southern Canada and the northern U.S.
+According to the 2025 Waterfowl Breeding Population and Habitat Survey, the breeding duck population still sits at 34 million, no change from last year in the traditional survey region of southern Canada and the northern U.S.

 A hunter stands next to a white pickup truck and uses binoculars to scout.